-Increasing maximum metabolism speed isn't about eating salads to conserve calories: vegetables, salad and fruit increase weight loss efficiency because...
+Increasing maximum metabolism speed isn't about eating salads to reduce calories: vegetables, salad or fruit increase weight loss efficiency because...

 So... lets see where some small naturally safe to use secrets might lie to optimize maximum metabolism efficiency, things that can activate and stimulate a healthy metabolism.

 Sports, Cardio, weight training, walking, jogging, calisthenics, sit-up and push-ups etc., anything that stimulates thermic activity (burning calories).
-If you work at a desk stand and stretch every so often, have a sip of cold water as often as you can, (just don’t get fried)!
+If you work at a desk: stand and stretch every so often, have a sip of cold water as often as you can, (just don’t get fired)!

 Often hydration is overlooked in the metabolic/diet efficiency equation.
 250-300 ml. refrigerated water first thing before coffee - is a game changer to charging early morning metabolic reaction time.